rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 - Repeat for All supported LED indicators:

-  The test will iterate through all supporeted Indicators, enabling/disabling and setting blink parameter to each one and collecting user feedback accordingly.
+  The test will iterate through all supported Indicators, enabling/disabling and setting blink parameter to each one and collecting user feedback accordingly.

 - Test Conclusion: